NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 );
 ```

-These are great if you just want your app to do something in response to the user clicking the menu item or pressing
+These are great if when you want your app to do something in response to the user clicking the menu item or pressing
 the hotkey combo.

 ### Link items

-Link items allow you to define navigational elements within your menu.
+Link items allow you to define navigational elements within your menus.
 These can either navigate users to another URL
 within your application or to an external page hosted on the internet.

-You may add a link to your menu by using the `Menu::link()` method.
+You may add a link to your menu by using the `Menu::link()` method:

 ```php
 Menu::link('/login', 'Login');